Graduate Curriculum & Instruction Gen

 SURVEY OF EDUCATIONAL LINGUISTICS

-In Survey of Educational Linguistics, students will examine certain core areas of linguistics (phonology, morphology and syntax), with special attention to language acquisition.
+In Survey of Educational Linguistics, students will examine certain core areas of linguistics (phonology, morphology, syntax, semantics), with special attention to language acquisition and sociolinguistics.
 Course assignments will relate to the teaching of linguistically diverse communities.

 PEDAGOGICAL GRAMMAR FOR ENGLISH LEARNERS

-Teaching Grammar in the ESL/BE Classroom is a component of the licensure minor in Teaching ESL/Bilingual-Bicultural Education.
+Pedagogical Grammar for English Learners is a component of the licensure minor in Teaching ESL/Bilingual-Bicultural Education.
 This course prepares teachers to instruct non-native learners in English grammar.
 Students examine selected grammatical topics to better comprehend the structure of English and to develop a repertoire of techniques for teaching them.

 INTRODUCTION TO ESL AND BILINGUAL-BICULTURAL EDUCATION